matheuristic/plan9port-config/README.md

 Copy `sample-startacme.sh` to `~/.local/bin/startacme.sh` and
 `sample-startsam.sh` to `~/.local/bin/startsam.sh` and modify them to create customized launchers for Acme and Sam.
+Note that for macOS, it is recommended to launch Acme with `$BROWSER` unset so that the plumbing to the web uses the default browser for the system.

 ```sh
 cp plan9port/.local/bin/sample-startacme.sh $HOME/.local/bin/startacme.sh